grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 Use `send_batch_max_size` to limit the amount of data contained in a single batch:
 * When set to `0`, batches can be any size.
 * When set to a non-zero value, `send_batch_max_size` must be greater than or equal to `send_batch_size`.
-  Every batch will contain up `send_batch_max_size` number of spans, log lines, or metric samples.
+  Every batch will contain up to the `send_batch_max_size` number of spans, log lines, or metric samples.
   The excess spans, log lines, or metric samples will not be lost - instead, they will be added to the next batch.